tago-io/sdk-js/src/infrastructure/fetch-extras/README.md

 ### Usage

 The implementation is automatically used by the SDK's infrastructure layer and maintains the same API as the original `fetch-extras` package, ensuring seamless integration without breaking existing code.

-### Migration Notes

-If you were previously using `fetch-extras` directly, you can now use this internal implementation through the SDK's infrastructure layer, which provides the same functionality without ESM compatibility concerns.